danielloader/kubernetes-sdlc/docs/concepts/fluxcd.md

 1. Install the FluxCD controller objects into the cluster.
 1. Create a `GitRepository` object that references the flags in the bootstrap command.
-1. Add top level root `Kustomization` object to track itself, the fluxCD components are now tracked in the git repository in the `flux-system` directory inside a cluster directory.
+1. Add top level root `Kustomization` object to track itself, the FluxCD components are now tracked in the git repository in the `flux-system` directory inside a cluster directory.
 1. These two objects are then committed and pushed to git and then the same objects are pushed to the kubernetes cluster to start the loop.
 1. Finally you can see the reconciliation steps taking place in the cluster with external tooling.